A Review of If You Build It

 I would give this documentary a four out of five star rating.
 I gave it this rating because the transition to each different project in the movie took some time and was a bit too slow for me.
 In between each project, the students would talk a little bit about their lives.
 Although the interviews had great significance to the documentary, I felt as if the interviews went on for too long.
 Otherwise, the movie was interesting.
 I got to watch two caring, kind people use their abilities to help a community that’s living in poverty.

-Lyla Rae Cheary, 11 years old, currently lives in New York City and attends seventh grade at East Community High.
-In her free time, Lyla loves to read, write poetry, and to persistently ask her parents to get her a dog.
+Lyla Rae Cheary, 13 years old, currently lives in New York City and attends middle school at East Community High.
+In her free time, Lyla loves to read, write poetry, bake, and after many years of persistently asking her parents to get her a dog, finally got one.